stuartduff/wordpress-github-gist-embed/README.md

 # Useage

-Paste a gist link ino a blog post or page and it will be automatically embeded for you.
+Paste a gist link into a WordPress post or page and it will be automatically embeded for you.

 https://gist.github.com/stuartduff/7128278

-IF you gist has multiple files you can choose a single file by using the follwing URL format.
+If your gist has multiple files you can choose only a single file by using the following URL format in your WordPress post or page.

 https://gist.github.com/stuartduff/7128278?file=embed-gist.php